So you’ve got a couple of successful locations under your belt, and now you’re working on a strategy to expand your

 Consider a Healthy Mix of Corporate & Franchise Expansion

 Don’t get stuck thinking that you need to own every single aspect of your growing restaurant business.

 Make sure you are ready for restaurant expansion behind the scenes.
 Think in advance about how your guests came into contact with you at your first location.Roy Goorts

 Manager Formulas and Marketing – Brother Horeca Group

 You can just as easily grow your restaurant business and launch your winning concept into the world (particularly internationally) through franchising.
-Actually, it’s easier to expand through franchising because you won’t have a new ongoing commitment with every location.
+Actually, it’s easier to expand through franchise restaurants because you won’t have a new ongoing commitment with every location.

 As a franchisor, you get a bit of cash upfront for your brand and business model.
 But, you make the real money by taking a cut of profits (anywhere between 4 and 12 per cent) from the franchisee every month.